dogukanerel/DAMN/README.md

 * You have the power to **understand** everything.

 ### BUT!
 You dont use this power!
 You choose to steal people's time.
-You choose the easy one like a coward!
+You choose the easy one!

 Your mind is like a dynamic machine.
 Thousands of neurons are waiting to generate new neural networks.
 But, you kill them one by one by not using them!
 ---